openvinotoolkit/geti-sdk/README.md

 This package contains tools to interact with a Sonoma Creek cluster via the SC REST API.
 It provides functionality for:
 - Project creation from datasets on disk
-- Project downloading (images and annotations)
+- Project downloading (images, videos and annotations)
 - Project creation and upload from a previous download

 ## Installation